Rogdham/pyzstd/index.rst

 function **compress(data, level_or_option=None, zstd_dict=None)**

-    Compress *data* (a bytes-like object), returning the compressed data as a bytes object.
+    Compress *data* (a bytes-like object), return the compressed data as a bytes object.

     *level_or_option* argument can be an ``int`` object, in this case represents the compression level.
 It can also be a ``dict`` object for setting advanced parameters.
 The default value ``None`` means to use zstd's default compression level/parameters.